drone/docs/contribute.rst

 direction, give feedback on your design, and maybe point out if someone else is working on the same thing.

+We may close your pull request if not first discussed on the mailing list.
+We aren't doing this to be jerks.
+We are doing this to prevent people from spending large amounts of time on changes that may need to be designed or architected in a specific way, or may not align with the vision of the project.

 GitHub Issues
 -------------